-To identify the causal effect of community radios, variation in coverage due to local topographical features is exploited (Olken, 2009).
-This is done in several steps: First, using the irregular terrain model (Hufford, 2002) and with information on the power, location, and height of the radio transmitter as well as the topography of India, the coverage area of each community radio station is estimated.
-Given that the location of the transmitter may be correlated with other unobservable characteristics, e.g., if radios tend to be built in more or less developed areas, controls for the distance to the transmitter are included (Yanagizawa-Drott, 2014).
-The remaining variation in radio coverage is driven by differences in the line of sight between the transmitter and the observation.
+To identify the causal effect of community radios, variation in coverage due to local topographical features is exploited (Olken, 2009).19 This is done in several steps: First, using the irregular terrain model (Hufford, 2002) and with information on the power, location, and height of the radio transmitter as well as the topography of India, the coverage area of each community radio station is estimated.20 Given that the location of the transmitter may be correlated with other unobservable characteristics, e.g., if radios tend to be built in more or less developed areas, controls for the distance to the transmitter are included (Armand et al., 2020; Yanagizawa-Drott, 2014).21 The remaining variation in radio coverage is driven by differences in the line of sight between the transmitter and the observation.
 This is affected by both the topography between the observation and the transmitter, as well as the topography of the observation's immediate surroundings.
-The latter may directly affect outcomes, for example, because places up in the mountains may be less likely to receive the signal and be more conservative.
-To control for this, topography controls

-&lt;sup>17The strategy was used in a number of papers, e.g. Adena et al. (2020); Armand et al. (2020); Enikolopov et al. (2011); Bursztyn and Cantoni (2016); Adena et al. (2015); DellaVigna et al. (2014), and Yanagizawa-Drott (2014)
+19 The strategy or variations thereof are used in a number of papers, e.g. Adena et al. (2020, 2015); Armand et al. (2020); Bursztyn and Cantoni (2016); DellaVigna et al. (2014); Enikolopov et al. (2011), and Yanagizawa-Drott (2014)

-&lt;sup>18The height is officially restricted to be between 15 and 30m.
+20 The height is officially restricted to be between 15 and 30m.
 However, multiple expert interviews at NGOs and the ministry and visits to four radio stations confirmed that radios maximize their coverage by building a 30m tower.

-&lt;sup>19an alternative is to control for the theoretical radio signal received by the observation in free space (e.g. see Durante et al. (2019) and Olken (2009)).
+21 an alternative is to control for the theoretical radio signal received by the observation in free space (e.g. see Durante et al. (2019) and Olken (2009)).
 It does not fit the context of this paper, given that it is unclear how to define the coverage probability in such a setup.

-are added.
-These include second-order polynomials of the altitude and ruggedness of observations.
+The latter may directly affect outcomes, for example, because places up in the mountains may be less likely to receive the signal and be more conservative.
+To control for this, topography controls are added.
+These include second-order polynomials of the altitude and ruggedness of observations' surroundings.
 Finally, I control for the time it takes to travel to the radio tower.
 This additional control directly captures both the distance to the closest radio tower and the geographic surroundings of specific locations.
 The topography between the radio tower and the receiver, i.e. household, drives the remaining variation in coverage.